someengineering/resoto.com/docs/concepts/resource-management/cleanup.md

   cleanup_pool_size: 16
 ```

-When cleanup is enabled, marked resources will be deleted as a part of the [`collect_and_cleanup`](../../concepts/workflows/index.md), which runs each hour by default.
+When cleanup is enabled, marked resources will be deleted as a part of the [cloud data sync](docs/concepts/cloud-data-sync/index.md), which runs each hour by default.

 :::tip